Collzbaba/team-profile-generator-app/README.md

   ***

 # Description:
 This project is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-As testing is key to making code maintainable, a wiritten  unit test for every part of the code and ensure that it passes each test is required.
 ***

 ## User Story summaries that,